King Edward's Place: Activity centre

 Children's activity holiday operator PGL bought the site from the administrators for around £10 million in August 2009.

-The new PGL centre opened in April 2010, creating more than 100 jobs.
+The new PGL centre, known as PGL Liddington, opened in April 2010, creating more than 100 jobs.

 PGL offers adventure holidays for unaccompanied children, family adventure holidays, and school or group residential trips at the centre.

-The centre retains the 150-acre site of the training centre, and there a range of activity stations built around the grounds, such as towers for climbing and abseiling, high and low ropes course for activities such as giant swing and Jacob's ladder, zip wires from launch platforms, and archery butts for archery.
-The pond areas of the grounds are used for activities such as canoeing and raft building.
-A number of these activity elements, such as the towers and zip wires are visible from the roads nearby.
+The centre retains the 150-acre site of the training centre, and there is a range of activity stations in the grounds, such as towers for climbing and abseiling, high and low ropes course for activities such as giant swing and Jacob's ladder, zip wires from launch platforms, and archery butts.
+The ponds are used for activities such as canoeing and raft building.

 Listing and protection

 The greenhouse on site, built by Jimmy White in 1914, is a Grade II listed building, and features on the Historic England register.